NBISweden/SMS-5433_7261-MNase-seq/README.md

 ## Workflow description

+Two workflows are included, which only differ in their starting point:

+* a directory with `fastq` files

+* a list of SRA accessions.

 The entire workflow runs within a [conda](https://docs.conda.io/en/latest/) environment.
-The only prerequisite is havng a working internet connection for downloading files from the SRA repository.
+The only prerequisite is havng a working internet connection for downloading files from the SRA repository, if required.
 Project specific variables (paths, adapter sequences) are provided via a configuration file `config.yml`.

 The pipelines are developed in [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management tool.